pied-billed-grebe-2048-MAT_1920

 Habitat: the Pied-billed Grebe can be found in freshwater habitats such as lakes, ponds, marshes, and rivers up to 3100 m.
 They prefer areas with dense emergent vegetation like reeds and cattails for cover and nesting.

-Breeding: Breeding season for Pied-billed Grebes typically occurs in the spring and summer.
+Breeding: Breeding season for Pied-billed Grebes occurs in the spring and summer.
 They construct floating platform nests made of vegetation in shallow water.
 Both parents take turns incubating the eggs and caring for the young.

 pied-billed-grebe-800-MAT_2267

-Photo: © Luis A. Materon MAT_2267
+Photo: © Luis A. Materón MAT_2267

 pied-billed-grebe-800-MAT_2265-2

-Photo: © Luis A. Materon MAT_2265-2
+Photo: © Luis A. Materón MAT_2265-2

 Distribution

-Andean Region: Pied-Billed Grebes can be found in the Andean region of Colombia, including areas in the departments of Antioquia, Caldas, Risaralda, Quindio, Tolima, Huila, and Cundinamarca.
+Andean Region: Pied-Billed Grebes can be found in the Andean region including areas in the departments of Antioquia, Caldas, Risaralda, Quindio, Tolima, Huila, and Cundinamarca.
 They may inhabit high-altitude lakes and wetlands within the Andean mountain range.

 Orinoco Region: In the Orinoco region, which includes departments such as Arauca, Casanare, and Vichada, Pied-Billed Grebes may occur in freshwater habitats along the Orinoco River basin and its tributaries.